pauloremoli/logana/docs/src/introduction.md

 ### Log format detection

-logana recognises common log formats automatically — JSON, syslog, journalctl, logfmt, logback, Spring Boot, Python logging, Apache access logs, and more — and shows each line broken into columns: timestamp, level, service name, message.
+logana recognises common log formats automatically — JSON, syslog, journalctl, logfmt, logback, Spring Boot, Python logging, Apache access logs, DLT (AUTOSAR), and more — and shows each line broken into columns: timestamp, level, service name, message.
 You can hide columns you don't care about and reorder the ones you do, per file.

 ### Filtering